pingzing/pingzing.github.io/content/merry-christmas-from-finland.md

 Category: Christmas Trip
 Tags: accordion, christmas, Finland, Travel
 Slug: merry-christmas-from-finland
+Summary: Here's a Christmas present for you all, from slightly in the future.
+After the break...

 Here's a Christmas present for you all, from slightly in the future.
 Sorry for the verticality, but the sound is really what's important.